Installing and configuring AEM 3D

 - If this is a Windows Server deployment, log on to the server as Administrator.

-- If this is a Mac or Windows desktop, make sure you have Adminstrator privileges.
+- If this is a Mac or Windows desktop, make sure you have Administrator privileges.

 - Ensure that you have a supported browser available to access AEM.See System requirements .

-- On the Adobe packages page, locate version 3.0.1 of AEM-6.4-DynamicMedia-3D feature pack, then download it.
+- Access Software Distribution portal .
+Locate version 3.0.1 of AEM-6.4-DynamicMedia-3D feature pack and download it.

 - In AEM, click Tools > Administration > Deployment > Package Manager .

-- Locate the downloaded feature pack, then click Install .
+- Upload the downloaded feature pack to AEM.
+Locate it and click Install .

 - In the Install Package dialog box, expand Advanced Settings , then set Access Control Handling to Merge .